DopplerHQ/awesome-bots/readme.md

 * [Bot Theory](https://github.com/dpgailey/bot-theory-book) - Bot Theory: A Concise Introduction.
 Defining the scope, components, architecture and relationships of bots and their environments
 * [Building Chatbots with Microsoft Bot Framework and Node.js](https://www.manning.com/books/building-chatbots-with-microsoft-bot-framework-and-nodejs) - A book that provides a Step-by-Step guide to building chatbots using the Microsoft Bot Framework and Node.js.
 The book also discusses the underlying architecture and design principles for building chatbots.
 * [Building a Chatbot with Laravel and BotMan](https://laravel-news.com/chatbot) - "Building a Chatbot with Laravel and Botman" is a hands on guide to building your own personal chatbot.
 You'll learn how to onboard new users, allow them to access your latest articles, push out new articles in real-time and respond to small talk.
+* [Creating Virtual Assistants](https://www.manning.com/books/creating-virtual-assistants) - A book that helps you design, build, train, and test your chatbot.

 ### Communities/chats
 * [Bot Designers, Developers & Marketers](https://www.facebook.com/groups/botdesigners/) - Facebook community where experts share information, tactics and strategies for designing, building, and marketing bots.